TrebledJ/trebledj.github.io/content/posts/ctf/2022-04-22-tamuctf-2022-labyrinth.md

         state = simgr.found[0]
 ```

-Our last step is to get the input used.
-Angr's constraint solver should have it figured out.
+Our last step is to get the input used. angr's constraint solver should have it figured out.

 ```py
     # Get input which will get us from main to exit(0).